krzkaczor/geth-private-node/README.md

 # Geth Private Node

-Easy to setup geth private node with lots of ether!
+Easy to setup `geth` private node with lots of ether!

+As easy to use as `ganache` but running bulletproof EVM implementation.

 ## Features:

-💪 geth node running in `dev` mode
+👨🏼‍💻 ideal for development purposes

 💦 no difficult PoW mining algorithm